justNoOneHere/Gmail-Sender/README.md

 # Gmail Sender

-This is a simple HTML form for sending emails using Gmail.
+This is a script for sending emails using Gmail.
 It allows the user to input their email and password, the email subject and message, an optional attachment, and a list of recipient email addresses.
 When the "Send Emails" button is clicked, the email is sent to all the specified recipients using Gmail's SMTP server.

 ## Getting Started